top of page

 It takes a flicker of courage to reach out for help

 You might hear people sadly say that the 'village' to raise our children is nonexistent these days.
 The reality?
 Your village might just look very different to that of your great-grandmother's.
+Remember, seeking support for new mums is a sign of strength.

 Our advice is to give up on the idea of 'going it alone' and struggling through.
 Access the list of your local support services from your healthcare provider.